willfitzpatrick4/willfitzpatrick4.github.io/_pages/about.md

 I'm a graduate Aerospace Engineer with a diverse skill-set and passion for all things tech.

-To exhibit the experience I've attained to this point in my career I've built this website to showcase projects I've been a part of.
+Moving on from a bachelors degree I've attained many computational based skills that I'd like to showcase here.
+I've exhibited the experience I've attained to this point in my career, and included some notable achievements external to academia.

-Navigate through the different engineering projects above.
+Navigate through some of the different engineering projects I've carried out above, as well as some of my key milestones with regards to volunteering projects, music and football.

+On the side are links to my linkedin, github and contact details for any inquiries.

 ---